Practical tips on how to keep your home warm by tweaking your windows. Beat the chills this winter and take care of your windows.

 Unless you’re Cruella De Vil or some other villainous character in the Disney archives, I’m sure you’re more comfortable spending indoors at a warm and cozy temperature.
 Who wants to suffer inside a chilly house when you make the interior of your home a lot warmer?

 Of course, we cannot control the harsh weather patterns of nature, especially as winter sets in.
-In order to keep your home as temperate and comfortable as possible despite the chilly winter wind, you need to put some extra work into your existing house structure.
+To keep your home as temperate and comfortable as possible despite the chilly winter wind, you need to put some extra work into your existing house structure.
 The extent of work to be done may range from a simple sealing of possible entry points to an installation of heating equipment.

-4 Practical Tips to Keep Your Home Warm by Tweaking
+4 Practical Tips to Keep Your Home Warm by Tweaking Windows

-Seal gaps in the windows: One of the easiest tricks in the book is to make sure that you close any possible entry points of the cold weather outside.
-The cheapest way of doing this is by stuffing any gaps in the window with cotton, but that solution is very temporary.
+One of the easiest tricks in the book is to make sure that you close any possible entry points of the cold weather outside.
+The cheapest way to do this is by stuffing gaps in the window with cotton, but that solution is temporary.
 You should use rubber weather sealing, window insulation film, or draft snakes.

 If you have terrible DIY skills, your best option is to hire the services of a professional.

 Signs that your windows need to be fixed

-Frequent rattling of the window glass, which is a sign of brittle glazing putty
+The frequent rattling of the window glass, which is a sign of brittle glazing putty

 Wood windows with double-hung sashes that “shrink with age and wear, letting in cold air.”